 Brisket is a big cut of meat, so it’s inevitable that from time to time you’ll end up with a mountain of leftover beef to work through.

-But instead of scraping away at it with a fork, there are a ton of leftover brisket recipes out there to show the best way to make use of that remaining beef.
+But instead of scraping away at it with a fork, there are a ton of leftover smoked brisket recipes to help you make use of that remaining meat before it goes to waste.

-And I’m not just talking brisket sandwiches.
-We have delicious ideas including brisket tacos, brisket soup, and even brisket breakfasts.
+And I’m not just talking brisket BBQ sandwiches.
+We have delicious ideas including tacos, soup, and even breakfast hash.

 Yep, that’s right.
 Brisket for breakfast.